iguanajuice/linwg/README.md

 7. Wait for your Linode to fully boot
 8. Copy it's IPv4 address and run the command `linwg [IP_ADRESS_WITHOUT_BRACKETS]`
 9. To connect to the server, run `linwg wg1`
+10. To disconnect, repeat the above command (if *not* using NetworkManager)